keploy/samples-go/gin-redis/README.md

 #### Let's add token to Noisy field:

-In `test-2.yml` go the noisefield and `-body.token` on line number _41_.
+In `test-2.yml` go to the noisefield and `-body.token` in noise.
 Now, it's the time to run the test cases again.

 ```bash
 sudo -E keploy test -c "./gin-redis" --delay 10